Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Introduction

 Uncertainty estimation methods play a pivotal role in assessing model confidence.
-According to~\citep{zou2023review}, uncertainty quantification in medical domain includes Bayesian~\citep{2018probabilisticU, roy2019bqnat} and non-Bayesian~\citep{wang2019aleatoric, ensemble17, TMI20ensembleSeg, evidential18,ICMLdeterministic20, huang2022lymphoma, 2021DetermSeg} based methods.
-Bayesian-based methods~\citep{2018probabilisticU,21propagatingUC} enables the segmentation networks to learn a distribution over the model parameters with uncertainty, which are computationally expensive~\citep{16dropout}.
-Monte Carlo Dropout-based methods~\citep{MIA2020exploringDropSeg} alleviate this problem by introducing dropout to approximate uncertainty from multiple predictions.
-Non-Bayesian based methods have been developed, which mainly include test time augmentation (TTA)~\citep{wang2019aleatoric}, deep ensemble (DE)~\citep{ensemble17}, deterministic~\citep{2021DetermSeg}, and evidential~\citep{evidential18,huang2022lymphoma,wang2023uncertainty} based methods.
-In this paper, we focus on evidence-based deep learning methods~\citep{evidential18} applied to medical image segmentation, aiming to provide accurate and reliable segmentation.
-As depicted in Fig.~\ref{F_0} (a), traditional medical image segmentation only offers approximate segmentation results without providing uncertainty measures for each pixel.
+According to~\cite{zou2023review}, uncertainty quantification in medical domain includes Bayesian~\cite{2018probabilisticU, roy2019bqnat} and non-Bayesian~\cite{wang2019aleatoric, ensemble17, evidential18,ICMLdeterministic20} based methods.
+Bayesian-based methods~\cite{2018probabilisticU} enables the segmentation networks to learn a distribution over the model parameters with uncertainty, which are computationally expensive~\cite{16dropout}.
+Monte Carlo Dropout-based methods~\cite{MIA2020exploringDropSeg} alleviate this problem by introducing dropout to approximate uncertainty from multiple predictions.
+Non-Bayesian based methods have been developed, which mainly include test time augmentation (TTA)~\cite{wang2019aleatoric}, deep ensemble (DE)~\cite{ensemble17}, deterministic~\cite{ICMLdeterministic20}, and evidential~\cite{evidential18} based methods.
+In this paper, we focus on evidence-based deep learning methods~\cite{evidential18} applied to medical image segmentation, aiming to provide accurate and reliable segmentation.
+Traditional medical image segmentation only offers approximate segmentation results without providing confidence measures for each pixel.
 Consequently, when encountering anomalous samples such as noise, its segmentation performance deteriorates, failing to indicate which pixels are reliable.
-Illustrated in Fig.~\ref{F_0} (b), ensemble-based medical image segmentation methods train multiple models to produce multiple predictions for obtaining average prediction results and uncertainty.
+Ensemble-based medical image segmentation method trained multiple models to produce multiple predictions for obtaining average prediction results and uncertainty.
 However, this method incurs high training costs for uncertainty estimation and yields poorer results under noisy samples.
-Popular uncertainty estimation methods such as Monte Carlo Dropout~\citep{MIA2020exploringDropSeg} and probability-based methods~\citep{ 2018probabilisticU} inevitably alter network structures and incur computational costs.
-In contrast, the reliable medical image segmentation method proposed in this paper, as shown in Fig.~\ref{F_0} (c), not only provides robust segmentation results but also offers uncertainty estimations for each pixel.
+In contrast, the reliable medical image segmentation method proposed in this paper, not only provides robust segmentation results but also offers uncertainty estimations for each pixel.
 Moreover, this uncertainty estimation only requires one forward pass, significantly enhancing computational efficiency.
 Additionally, previous research primarily focused on utilizing uncertainty to improve segmentation performance, overlooking the crucial aspect of model calibration.
-However, well-calibrated models align their predictions with the true probabilities of outcomes, thereby enhancing the reliability of model predictions in medical diagnosis~\citep{AvU20}.
-Therefore, this paper also proposes an approach that combines efficient uncertainty estimation and model calibration to identify reliable medical image segmentation regions.
-Lastly, unlike the aforementioned uncertainty estimation methods, which are less utilized in healthcare for clinical applications, this paper extends the proposed method to filtering out-distribution data and indicating high quality data.
+Lastly, unlike the aforementioned uncertainty estimation methods, which are less utilized in healthcare for clinical applications, this paper extends the proposed method to filtering out-distribution data.